Flow-matic/Tic-Tac-Toe/README.md

   * JavaScript bug found? some lines of code seem to be longer than recommended by different browsers.

-    * Fixed error by reducing the spacing bettween the code lines that were flagged up.
+    * Fixed error by reducing the spacing between the code lines that were flagged up.

 Deployment